tsegarra/dummies/_posts/2022-11-14-tie-your-mother-down.markdown

 linger: i-          in          so
 ```

-What we can do is break up this troublesome second syllable of "in."
-We can separate it into the part before the downbeat (a sixteenth note), and the part on/after (an eighth note), and then connect them with a tie.
+What we can do is break up this troublesome second note of "in."
+We can separate it into the part (one sixteenth note) preceding the fourth beat, and the part (an eighth note) occurring on the fourth beat, and then connect these two parts with a tie.

 ```
-                    this part is before the downbeat
+                    this part is before beat 4
                     |
                     *
   beat: 3   e   &   a   4   e   &   a